ravichanderjha/java/10-Design Pattern/readme.md

    - **Explanation:** Creates new objects by copying an existing object, known as the prototype.
    - **Type:** Creational

+Certainly!
+Here's the addition of the Proxy Pattern to your list of Structural Design Patterns:

 ### Structural Patterns:

 Structural design patterns deal with object composition, creating relationships between objects to form larger structures.

 1. **Adapter Pattern:**